adamkoehn/affirmation/README.md

 I have a few ideas for new changes that may or may not include the following.

-1. Configuration file for affirmations
+1. Web service to download affirmations
-2. Web service to download affirmations
+2. Proper autotools distribution instead of requiring autoreconf

 If you have any ideas feel free to contribute.